-The Department of Pathology at the University of Utah School of Medicine offers training clinical (medical laboratory) immunology accredited by the American Society of Microbiology Committee on Postgraduate Educational Programs (CPEP).
+The Department of Pathology at the University of Utah School of Medicine offers training in clinical (medical laboratory) immunology accredited by the American Society of Microbiology Committee on Postgraduate Educational Programs (CPEP).

-Fellows in the program rotate through ARUP laboratories, the Histocompatibility and Immunogenetics Laboratory at the University of Utah Health Sciences Center, and the Public Health Laboratory at the Utah Department of Public Health (UDPH).
+Fellows in the program rotate through ARUP laboratories, the Histocompatibility and Immunogenetics Laboratory at the University of Utah Health, and the Public Health Laboratory at the Utah Department of Public Health (UDPH).
 The rotations in ARUP Laboratories covers training in all areas of clinical diagnostic immunology as outlined in the CPEP essentials for immunology training.
 Fellows also participate in research activities with the faculty and staff in the Department of Pathology and the ARUP institute for Clinical and Experimental Pathology.

 Stipend: Commensurate with year of postgraduate training